Luc-Bertin/PythonBlog/_posts/2020-09-10-discover-pandas.md

 ---

-Pandas is built on top of Numpy

-`pandas.DataFrame`: multidimensional arrays with rows and columns' labels (but in most cases, you're better off using 2 dimensions) with in most cases heterogeneous types or missing data.

-dealing with less structured, clean and complete data consists in most of the time spent by the data scientist
+Pandas is built on top of Numpy. `pandas.DataFrame` is a class to construct multidimensional arrays with rows and columns' labels (although, in most cases, you're better-off using 2 dimensions) and usually with heterogeneous types or missing data.
+Dealing with less structured, clean and complete data consists in most of the time spent by the data scientist.

 ```python